Authary/PCA/README.md

 POLYADIC CONCEPT ANALYSIS
 ====

 This module provides functions for computing formal concepts and rules bases in both bidimensional and multidimensional formal contexts.
+It makes extensive use of Takeaki Uno's software for computing minimal transversals of hypergraphs (http://research.nii.ac.jp/~uno/dualization.html).

 Functionalities:<br/>
 -Context -> Concepts<br/>